Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Display a map SwiftUI/README.md

 This sample demonstrates how to use `AGSMapView` in SwiftUI.
 It features the following:

 * Using SwiftUI together with storyboard via [`UIHostingController`](https://developer.apple.com/documentation/swiftui/uihostingcontroller)
-* Embedding a `UIView` in a SwiftUI view via [`UIViewRepresentable`](https://developer.apple.com/documentation/swiftui/uiviewrepresentable) protocol
-* Using [`Coordinator`](https://developer.apple.com/documentation/swiftui/uiviewrepresentable/coordinator) pattern to translate Cocoa delegate methods into SwiftUI view actions
+* Embedding a `UIView` in a SwiftUI view via [`UIViewRepresentable`](https://developer.apple.com/documentation/swiftui/uiviewrepresentable) protocol, and using `Coordinator` to translate Cocoa delegate methods into SwiftUI view actions
 * Common usecases of a map: adding graphics to a map view; changing the map displayed by a map view; responding to tap events on a map view

 ## Tags